I’ve been dreading this. Will the Zarbi push Sue over the edge? Will this be the final end? And will Bill Strutton be named in my decree nisi?

 Me: I have no idea.
 Is it the set design?
 The Menoptera costumes?
 The sound effects?

 Sue: The direction is completely wrong.
-They should be using careful angles and shadows to make these things seem even halfway-believable but they’re simply pointing the camera at the crowd and hoping for the best.
-The lack of ambient sound and music doesn’t help either.
+They should be using careful camera angles and shadows to make these things seem even half-believable, but they’re simply pointing the camera at the crowd and hoping for the best.
+The lack of ambient sound and music doesn’t help, either.
 It’s shockingly bad, like a really boring car crash.

 Me: If we can get through this one, love, we can get through anything.

-Sue: That’s the third time you’ve told me that since we started this stupid experiment.
+Sue: That’s the third time you’ve said that since we started this stupid experiment.
 How many episodes are left?

-Me: Yes, ‘Insect Movement by Roslyn De Winter’ has to be the oddest credit in the entire history of broadcasting.
-But how could you possibly hate an episode with a credit like that?
+Me: Yes, ‘Insect movement by Roslyn De Winter’ must be the strangest credit in broadcasting history.
+But how can you possibly hate an episode with a credit like that?

 Sue: They should fire her.